 - We must place customers at the centre of our concern.
 Not shareholders, not VPs.
 Customers.
 And actually do that in our actions, not just put it on customer-facing literature or talk vaguely about it as a value when it actually means nothing.

-- We must build processes that explicitly acknowledge and account for people of colour, people with disabilities, and trans people.
+- We must build processes that explicitly acknowledge and account for people of colour, people with disabilities, trans people, and people who are marginalised.

 - We must empower contact centre agents and stop treating contact centre jobs as the lowest jobs in organisations.
 That absolutely has to include paying them more.